gavollink/cleanpath/README.md

 Fixing this for YOUR system should be easy.
 The hard part is finding where those are defined, and making it happen.
 I am curious to know if anybody compiles this on another UNIX or a CPU other than x86 or armhf (Pi).
+Also, this is a low traffic site, I can probably help if you have issues.

     firstname @ lastname . com